[Day In The Life] Cambridge Computer Science Student

 12 pM: Lunchtime

 Sometimes I’ll go to Churchill and sometimes I’ll go to the West Cambridge Hub.
-One thing to note is the food prices: while West Hub is somewhat pricy (£7.50 for a main and two sides), it is extremely good quality for the price.
+One thing to note is the food prices: while West Hub is somewhat pricey (£7.50 for a main and two sides), it is extremely good quality for the price.

 Churchill is much cheaper.
 I can’t think of a time where I got 1 main and 2 sides and spent more than £4.00.
 Generally, it’s around £3.50.